How to Understand Managed IT Service Pricing

 Putting your technology into a spreadsheet and coming up with an invoice is not an effective way to arrive at a good IT support price for your business.
 You want a partner who understands your current needs but can also look forward with you and see how your needs are going to change as your business evolves.
 An MSP should dig deep into your business during preliminary meetings and provide a custom quote that reflects your security, compliance, and IT support needs.

 Other, non-pricing related red flags to watch for include high employee turnover or understaffing, which indicates that there are problems with the MSPs culture, or a lack of regular communication.
 Clear communication both ways between you and your MSP is critical to long-term, equitable partnership.
+A lack of transparency is a major MSP red flag.

 20 Year of Trust Managed IT Services to Ohio Businesses